 Challenges and Risk Factors

-Medical imaging or image annotation with AI-backed systems is totally based on source of data that helps to diagnosis the diseases learnt from training data feed into the machine learning with right algorithm.
+Medical imaging or image annotation with AI-backed systems is totally based on source of data that helps to diagnosis the diseases learnt from training data feed into machine learning with right algorithm.
 Machine learning improves what imaging provides to enhance the role of imaging in diagnosis much beyond the usual disease staging.
 However, there are few challenges and risk factors that affect the medical imaging process.

 Data privacy, size of annotated data and quality of annotation tool are few things need to be considered at the time of image annotation outsourcing allotted to companies providing image annotation or medical imaging data services.
 The quality of data and algorithm also affects the results given by these AI-developed machines.
 However, with the more improvements in technology and better use of machine learning process, more revolutionary changes will come in the future making this technology more vital for healthcare industry.